- About Hunger

 - Get Involved

-Previously, worked on the global launch of the Sustainable Development Goals as Coordinator of the Post-2015 Strategy Hub in the United Nations Secretary General's office.
-Formerly worked on the global campaign to "crowd-source" the Goals, leading on technology and innovation partnerships as lead Consultant with the United Nations Millennium Campaign.
-Prior to which, served as an organizing fellow for Obama for America in 2012.
-Board member, Robert F. Kennedy Human Rights Young Leaders.
-Middle Collegiate Church.
+Frances Simpson-Allen is Programme Management Officer in the Office of the Secretary-General's Envoy on Youth at the United Nations.
+She previously worked on the global launch of the Sustainable Development Goals as coordinator of the Post-2015 Strategy Hub in the United Nations Secretary General's office.
+Simpson-Allen worked on the global campaign to "crowd-source" the Sustainable Development Goals, leading on technology and innovation partnerships as lead consultant with the United Nations Millennium Campaign.
+Before that, Simpson-Allen served as an organizing fellow for Obama for America in 2012.
+She is a board member of the Robert F. Kennedy Human Rights Young Leaders.
+She attends Middle Collegiate Church.

 Afghanistan would be considered likely to have high rates of hunger because at least two of the major causes of global hunger affect it—armed conflict and fragile governmental institutions.